Boyu-Long/ACES/README.md

 # ACES

-Code related to ACES (ASPLOS 2024).
+This repository implements the proposed spatial accelerator design in the paper [**ACES: Accelerating Sparse Matrix Multiplication with Adaptive Execution Flow and Concurrency-Aware Cache Optimizations (ASPLOS 2024)**](https://dl.acm.org/doi/10.1145/3620666.3651381).

 **Please note that:** The simulator we have implemented is **cycle accurate** and comes with MSHR cache (with fixed cache row size and accurate memory package for every element).
-Therefore, the operating cycle is generally longer than event driven simulators.
+Therefore, the operation time is generally longer than that of event-driven simulators.

 # Build
 Run the following code to build ACES